kalisio/kano/docs/guides/installing-kano.md

 :::

 ::: tip
-You should activate the built-in Weacast layers like `WIND_TILED` in Kano using the `LAYERS_FILTER` environement variable.
+You should activate the built-in Weacast layers like `WIND_TILED` in Kano using the `LAYERS_FILTER` environment variable.
 :::

 ## The hard way : from source code